alphagov/government-service-design-manual/service-manual/making-software/accessibility-testing.md

 For accessibility testing to be worth doing, real content needs to be in place rather than dummy text so that it can be assessed by those with any cognitive or learning difficulties.
-Interactive elements such as calls to action, hyperlinks, forms, etc must be in place if motor skills are being assessed.
+Interactive elements such as calls to action, hyperlinks, forms etc must be in place if motor skills are being assessed.

 ## Accessibility audits